Septh/koffi-cream/packages/koffi-cream/README.md

 # koffi-cream
-A lighter packaging of Niels Martignène's excellent [Koffi](https://koffi.dev).
+A lighter repackaging of Niels Martignène's excellent [Koffi](https://koffi.dev).

 Just `npm install koffi-cream` instead of `koffi` and use it like the real thing: